Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: Simulation Results and Analysis

 In the decision-making process within the dynamic environment, one-tenth of the vehicles in the environment make decisions in each time slot.
 That is, vehicles are divided into ten batches to make decisions sequentially, completing one batch every 0.005 seconds, consistent with the method we previously proposed.

 \begin{itemize} \item[1)] The number of vehicles, instantaneous V2I rate, and instantaneous V2V success rate in a dynamic environment: Fig. \ref{fig10} shows the variation over time of the number of vehicles, the instantaneous average success rate of V2V communication, and the sum of the instantaneous V2I communication rates across all channels.
 The number of vehicles increases continuously over time.
 At the beginning of the environment, there is a significant oscillation in the V2V communication success rate.
 This oscillation, which does not occur consistently in every test, is due to the randomness of the environment and quickly stabilizes.
 As can be seen from the figure, the V2V communication success rate remains very stable and does not fluctuate with changes in vehicle positions, but it gradually decreases as the number of vehicles in the environment increases.
 For the V2I rate, since the strategy is trained in a static environment, it cannot fully adapt to the changing environment.
 While ensuring the success rate of V2V communication, it does not effectively minimize interference with the V2I links, resulting in considerable fluctuations in the V2I rate.
 Overall, the V2I rate shows a downward trend with the increase in the number of vehicles. \item[2)] Results Analysis: In Fig. \ref{fig11}, the sampled 5000 data points are divided into five segments, each representing data over a specific time period.
 The performance of the number of vehicles, V2I communication rate, and V2V communication success rate are analyzed for each time period.
-During the first time period, the V2V communication success rate exhibits a higher frequency of outliers, which can be attributed to oscillations in the environment observed from instantaneous values.
-Although the V2I communication rate occasionally shows outliers, these remain within a controllable range. \end{itemize}
+During the first time period, the V2V communication success rate exhibits a higher frequency of outliers, which can be attributed to the environmental oscillations observed from the instantaneous values.
+Although the V2I communication rate occasionally shows outliers, but still be within a controllable range.
+Overall, as the number of vehicles increases gradully, the V2I rate and the V2V success rate appear to decline gradually.
+Their values in each time period remain relatively stable with few outliers, demonstrating the robustness of the algorithm. \end{itemize}